The-Duchess/ruby-irc-framework/BUILDINGAPLUGIN.md

 > Code that is called when a plugin is unloaded

-> you can overload this function to perform state save or other calls when the plugin is unloaded
+> you can redefine this function to perform state save or other calls when the plugin is unloaded

 ```ruby
       def cleanup